UH-CI/reproducibility-workshop-git-jupyter/git_lessons/git_workflow.md

-To understand this you need one new piece of information: **HEAD** is a reference which refers to the last commit on the current local branch, so HEAD is the last thing we committed to master.
+To understand this you need one new piece of information: **HEAD** is a reference which refers to the last commit on the current local branch, so HEAD is the last thing we committed to main.
 The other really long ugly string is the full hash of the commit on the remote.

 So to resolve the conflict in plain text, we delete the fencing and replace the